anilkbachola/restapi-design-guidelines/README.md

 1. __Use Http Status codes to send the request status__

    The HTTP standard provides over 70 status codes to describe the return values.
+They can be grouped as below:

+   - _1XX_: Informational
+   - _2XX_: Successful
+   - _3XX_: Redirection
+   - _4XX_: Client Error
+   - _5XX_: Server Error

-Most of the APIs would need to dela with below:
+   Most of the APIs would need to deal with the below codes:

    - _200 (OK)_: To indicate that the request is succeeded.
    - _201 (Created)_: To indicate resource `created` successfully